 Talk to the hotel concierge about getting a lift to the local museum.
-It was just a five-minute drive from the hotel and I loved learning about the history of this agricultural town of Le Malbaie.
-I was impressed that such a small community could have such a lovely collection on display.
-From photos, paintings and interactive displays to precious artefacts from the region’s vast history.
+It was just a five-minute drive from the hotel, and I loved learning about the history of this agricultural town of La Malbaie.
+I was impressed that such a small community could have such a lovely collection on display from photos, paintings and interactive displays to precious artifacts from the region’s vast history.

 Exploring Quebec City on Your Way to Charlevoix?

 If you plan to spend a little time in Quebec City before or after your stay in Charlevoix, be sure to explore our posts on Winter in the city.